jacky1999cn2000/sfdc-streaming-api-demo/README.md

   }
   ```
-  * init it and disconnect it in App.jsx's componentDidMount and componentWillUnmount
+  * init it and disconnect it in App.jsx's `componentDidMount` and `componentWillUnmount`, also the `newRecordNotifier` method was passed in to Streaming.js as the handler method
   ```
   import Streaming from '../utils/streaming';